Park Hill occupies a prime position just outside the city centre and provides a striking backdrop to city centre regeneration projects.

 The slope of the site inspired the idea of a continuous roof line which results in the height of the blocks varying dramatically from 4 storeys at the top of the estate, rising to 13 storeys towards the city centre.
 It is a key gateway to Sheffield.

-View the Park Hill plans
+View the Park Hill plans and the planning application.

 Park Hill's history

 Park Hill was the first completed post-war slum clearance scheme of an entire community in Britain.
 It was the most ambitious inner-city development of its time.
 In 1954 work began on the design of Park Hill and it was later built between 1957 and 1961.